linknoid/StarsScreensaver/README.txt

-OTHER INFO (NOT RELEVANT FOR MOST PEOPLE):

-The main purpose of the standalone version is for development and debugging purposes.
-Most people won't ever need to worry about it.
-It requires you to get and compile SDL before you can use it.
-It takes up to 3 optional parameters on the command line.
-The first is the number of stars to use.
-The second and third are screen resolution.

-Example:
-  stars.exe 10000 800 600
-creates an 800x600 window with 10,000 stars.

 History of versions:

-1.2: (May 2006)  Initial released version, older versions were internal.
-	Just quick hacked together to get it working, everything in one big file.
+1.0 (September 2005) Initial release, just kind of hacked together in one source file, mixing SDL with OpenGL, standalone app with screensaver.

+1.1 (May 2006) Added anti-aliasing.

+1.2: (May 2006)  Minor optimizations, added help dialog, fixed centering on smaller than 1280x1024 screens.

-1.4: (September 2006) Refactored the whole thing into seperate rendering, star movement, settings, etc.
+1.3: (June 2006) Refactored the whole thing into seperate classes for rendering, star movement, settings, etc.  Added the ability to turn on logging.

-	Added multi-monitor support.
+1.4: (September 2006) Added multi-monitor support.

-1.5: (October 2006) Massive optimization effort.
+1.5: (October 2006) Massive optimization effort from 1.4.
 	Went a bit overboard on the default compiler flags, causing rendering problems on some systems. -funsafe-math-optimizations works great on some systems, but others gives weirdness.

 1.6 (January 2009) Fixing a bunch of things that have bugged me for a while: